s0enke/ruempler.eu/source/_posts/upgrade-serverless-v1-to-v2-cloudformation-cdk.md

 [-] AWS::RDS::DBCluster AuroraCluster AuroraCluster23D869C0 orphan
 ```

-The SecretTargetAttachment is still there, and it will be deleted by the CloudFormation stack, since it's not referenced anymore by the `AuroraCluster` resource.
+The SecretTargetAttachment is still there, and it will be deleted by CloudFormation, since it's not referenced anymore by the `AuroraCluster` resource.
 But it will be recreated in the `import` step later.

 ## Step 2: Prepare for upgrade: Change the engine mode to "provisioned"